 Again, books, texts and other creative means are the stimulus for all of our writing.
 We believe that children learn best when they are enthused and given the opportunity to write about things that interest them, or write in a way that sparks the most joy and excitement.
 We are aware that there a key elements to our writing curriculum, but we also know that all children learn differently and that each child is capable of wonderful pieces of writing.
 The key is to spark enjoyment and provide inspiration.

 The process of creative writing will always start with a stimulus.
 Children will look at ways to improve their writing - they will look at the key skills being taught in directed lessons and be encouraged to apply that independently in their own writing.
 In Reception class, this may be a child beginning to mark make for the first time, whilst in Yr 6 children might be beginning to write their own chapters of their own independent books - applying creative license and powerful punctuation to draw the reader in.

 We have talked about the importance of our phonics, and we then continually progress with our writing and begin to look at the basics of VCOP (vocabulary, connectives, openers and punctuation):

 - openers to start sentences in different ways

-•Then we identify the language features for each type of writing so we can recognise and reproduce our own i.e. an explanation will use connectives, a story will often be written in the past tense, instructions will use bossy verbs at the start of the instruction etc.
+Then we might identify the language features for each type of writing so we can recognise and reproduce our own i.e. an explanation will use connectives, a story will often be written in the past tense, instructions will use bossy verbs at the start of the instruction etc.

-•We test twice a year to gauge where individual children are and how much progress they are making using the Single Word Spelling Test (SWST).
+We analyse spelling twice a year to gauge where individual children are, and how much progress they are making using the Single Word Spelling Test (SWST).

 -KS1 use Letters and Sounds